kickstarter/telekinesis/README.md

 ### AsyncProducer

-The `AsyncProducer` queues events interally and uses background threads to send data to Kinesis using the `put_records` API call.
-Data is sent when a batch reaches the Kinesis limit of 500 records or when the producer's `:send_every_ms` timeout is reached.
+The `AsyncProducer` queues events interally and uses background threads to send data to Kinesis.
+Data is sent when a batch reaches the Kinesis limit of 500 records or when the producer's timeout is reached.

+> NOTE: You can configure the size at which a batch is sent by passing the
+> `:send_size` parameter to create.
+The producer's internal timeout can be
+> set by using the `:send_every_ms` parameter.

 The API for the async producer is looks similar to the sync producer.
 However, all `put` and `put_all` calls return immediately.
+Both `put` and `put_all` return `true` if the producer enqueued the data for sending later, and `false` if the producer is not accepting data for any reason.
+If the producer's internal queue fill up, calls to `put` and `put_all` will block.

-Since sending therefore failure happen in a different thread, you can provide an AsyncProducer with a failure handler thats called whenver something bad happens.
+Since sending (and therefore failures) happen in a different thread, you can provide an AsyncProducer with a failure handler that's called whenver something bad happens.

 ```ruby
 class MyFailureHandler